 - Housing coordinator abroad/home–stay family member(s)

-- Friends or family abroad (both in Japan and in other neighboring countries you may visit)
+- Friends or family abroad (both in the country of your choice and in other neighboring countries you may visit)

 - Your abroad campus/institution's department(s), which maintains emergency contact information for study abroad students, where applicable

-- Your study abroad program resident director/coordinator in Japan, where applicable
+- Your study abroad program resident director/coordinator in the country of your choice, where applicable

 - Attach your EAP to your embassy or consulate registration form (if they accept it)